AUDIE CORNISH, HOST:

 GARY KLECK: I think the First Lady had a lot more influence within the fast food industry than President Obama has with the firearms industry.

 SHAPIRO: The firearms industry doesn't exactly see the president as a source of useful suggestions.
 Kleck says mortal enemy is more like it.
 Ari Shapiro, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.